Night in Tunisia (short story collection)

-Night in Tunisia was the first book by Irish writer Neil Jordan in 1976, containing ten stories and was published by The Irish Writers Co-operative (Co-op Books) in Dublin.
+Night in Tunisia was the first book by Irish writer Neil Jordan in 1976, containing ten stories, which was published by The Irish Writers Co-operative (Co-op Books) in Dublin, Ireland.
 The story's title is a jazz standard composed by Dizzy Gillespie.
-It won a Somerset Maugham Award and in 1979 it won the Guardian Fiction Prize and was then published by Writers and Readers in the UK and by George Braziller in the US.
+In 1979, the book won the Guardian Fiction Prize and was then published by Writers and Readers in the UK and by George Braziller in the US.